tocco/tocco-docs/framework/architecture/hibernate/abstract-pojo-entity.rst

 :java:ref:`ToOneRelationAdapter<ch.tocco.nice2.persist.hibernate.pojo.relation.ToOneRelationAdapter>` is the implementation of :java:ref:`Relation<ch.tocco.nice2.persist.entity.Relation>` for to-one associations.
-This class implements getting, setting or removing the associated instance.
+This class implements getting, setting and removing the associated instance.

 All access (read or write) goes through the :java:ref:`RelationInterceptor<ch.tocco.nice2.persist.hibernate.RelationInterceptor>`, this allows other modules to add functionality (for example security checks).